 School assemblies, "teasers" of major productions, recitals, concerts and heritage assemblies will be noted on the school calendar.
 Every effort is made to communicate the dates of guest performances or other special events in the Weekly Bulletin in a timely fashion.
-At least two (2) full school weeks advance notice is provided.
-It should be understood that opportunities arise for special events on short notice.
+A mandatory two-week notice MUST go out to all of SOTA staff members.
+However, it should be noted that opportunities arise for special events on short notice.
 There may be a nominal fee of \$3.00 connected to attending such events.